 The Buddhist Women’s Association (BWA) or Fujinkai is a lay organization of the Nishi Hongwanji-ha branch of Jodo Shinshu, headquartered in Kyoto, Japan.
 Many Jodo Shinshu temples in Japan, mainland United States, Hawaii, South America, and Canada have BWA chapters.
 The honorary head of the World Buddhist Women’s Association is the Lady Noriko Ohtani, spouse of the 24th Monshu of the Nishi Hongwanji-ha, Koshin Ohtani.

-Lady Takeko Kujo (1887-1928), who dedicated much of her adult life to giving a greater voice to Buddhist women, is credited with founding the Fujinkai in Japan.
+Lady Takeko Kujo (1887-1928), (who dedicated much of her adult life to giving a greater voice to Buddhist women, is credited with founding the Fujinkai in Japan.
 Lady Kujo was the daughter of Myonyo Ohtani, the 21st Monshu.
 BWA chapters were established in every Jodo Shinshu temple in Japan, and later in the United States and other overseas areas as many Japanese began emigrating in the late 19th century and early 20th century.
 After World War II, Lady Yoshiko Ohtani (1918-2000), spouse of the 23rd Monshu, Kosho Ohtani, revitalized the Buddhist Women’s Association by visiting many temples in Japan and overseas.
 She was the first to institute Japan-wide and worldwide conferences, so that diverse BWA chapters could better communicate and learn about the various cultural traditions of each region where BWA chapters are active.
+(For further details about Lady Takeko Kujo reference this link)

 The BWA is important for the vitality of temples, particularly in the preservation of Japanese and Japanese-American Buddhist traditions and oral history.
 Starting in 1961, the members have participated in several World Buddhist Women’s Conferences, Buddhist Churches of America (BCA) Federation of Buddhist Women’s Associations Conferences, and Coast District Buddhist Women’s Conferences.
 A world conference of BWA chapters is held every four years.
 The 14th World Buddhist Women’s Convention was held in May 2011, in Kyoto, Japan.